On this page

 Blackpool Council follows best practice in the use of child safety seats, as advised by the Royal Society for the Prevention of Accidents and set out below.

 - All children who are under 12 years of age, up to 135cm (4' 5") and between 15kg (33lbs) and 36kg (79.4lbs) will be transported on a Booster Seat (with sides and a back)

 - All children who are under 12 years of age, up to 135cm (4.5ft) but over 36kg (79.4lbs) will be transported on a Booster Cushion

 - All children less than 15kg (33lbs) will continue to be transported with the appropriate Child Safety Restraint

-The above relates to all children who are provided with transport in a Hackney Carriage, Private Hire vehicle, or other passenger carrying vehicle (PCV) or in a Blackpool Council owned, leased or hired vehicle.
+The above relates to all children who are provided with transport in a Hackney or Private Hire vehicle or in a Blackpool Council owned vehicle.